-We offer 2 types of rotary friction welding machine line: CNC rotary friction welding machine or hydraulic friction welding machines, depending on clients’ preferences.
+We offer 2 types of rotary friction welding machine lines: CNC rotary friction welding machines or hydraulic friction welding machines, depending on clients’ preferences.
 Our rotary friction welding machines can also be fully automated, including automatic loading and unloading with a robot arm, and poka-yoke capabilities by measuring and monitoring the friction welded tube lengths during the process, which is the ideal friction welding solution for mass production factories.

 Our clientele use our friction welding machines for the applications below: